-The “Africa Young Innovators for Health Award” is supported by AMREF Health Africa, BroadReach, Ecobank Academy, Forum Galien Africa, IntraHealth International, Microsoft 4Afrika, the RBM Partnership to End Malaria, Social Change Factory, Africa.com and Sci.Dev.
+The Africa Young Innovators for Health Award is a flagship programme launched by the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) and Speak Up Africa to recognize and reward innovative projects by young African entrepreneurs in the health sector.
+It is supported by AMREF Health Africa, BroadReach, Ecobank Academy, the Galien Foundation, IntraHealth International, Microsoft 4 Afrika, RBM Partnership to End Malaria, Social Change Factory, Africa.com and Scidev.net.

 IFPMA and Speak Up Africa launched this award to provide an opportunity for young entrepreneurs in the health sector to develop innovative health projects.
 Indeed, Africa has almost a quarter of the world’s disease burden, but only 3% of the world’s health workforce and the continent is the youngest on the planet with 22% of its working age population owning a business.
 The first edition of the award, launched in December 2021, highlighted innovative solutions aimed at supporting health professionals who are leading the way in delivering care and promoting health.
 Applications were judged based on the project’s innovation, development potential and measurable and sustainable impact in supporting healthcare professionals.

 300 applications were received, 60 were selected, 15 shorlisted and 3 winners won the prize in September 2021: